Director: James Gunn

 Playing alongside this as an underdeveloped B story is the emotional fallout between reunited siblings Gomora (Zoe Saldana) and Nebula (Karen Gillen); sisters set against one another by, again, a bad dad.
 This dynamic is a little more interesting than the one between Ego and Quill, yet Vol. 2 already bursts at the seams with material and so is left to play itself out around the edges.
 Still Saldana and Gillen make much out of little.

 This leaves the lion’s share of the laughs in the hands of the sidekick characters; Drax, Rocket (Bradley Cooper) and Baby Groot (Vin Diesel).
-The cutesiness of Baby Groot is milked for all its worth and largely that’s just fine (the film’s opening titles in which the dancing tree is most certainly the star are, perhaps, the most enjoyable in Marvel’s history).
+The cutesiness of Baby Groot is milked for all its worth and largely that’s just fine (the film’s opening titles in which the dancing tree is most certainly the star and, perhaps, the most enjoyable in Marvel’s history).
 If anything Bautista’s Drax manages to steal the movie; his lunk-headed literal approach which was established in the first movie is exploited repeatedly for laughs and Gunn achieves every time.
 It’s the same joke played over and over, but the delivery makes it work regardless.
 Again, Gunn is happy to trade in a delightfully puerile sense of humour with across-the-board crowd pleasing results.
 Rocket, meanwhile, is left with more or less nothing, save for a growing personality disorder that previously played as comically grouchy, but which here threatens to turn into something far more sour.
 Still, the reduction of Rocket’s screen time isn’t necessarily a bad thing.

 Keeping things colourful, Vol. 2 also makes room for Yondu (Michael Rooker), Quill’s adoptive father whose allegiance to his ward threatens his standing as an intergalactic pirate (needless scenes with an awful Sylvester Stallone) and the series also adds Mantis (Pom Klementieff) to its cast of unusual characters; an empath who slips easily into an enjoyable ‘odd couple’ routine with Drax.